FareHarbor/fareharbor-docs/external-api/faqs-and-best-practices.md

 expensive than doing it yourself with your own servers and custom software.

-In order to integrate with the FareHarbor API and webhooks directly (without using Zapier or the like), you will need time from experienced software engineers.
+In order to integrate with the FareHarbor webhooks and/or API directly, without using Zapier or the like, you will need time from experienced software engineers.
 If you do not have them on staff, you may need to contract them and manage them.
 This is not always easy.